-At Joy Photo and Video, we offer photography and videography services across Texas (including Austin, Dallas, Houston, and San Antonio), as well as Florida, Georgia, the Carolinas and Maryland.
-Meet our team and see portfolios of work here.
+At Joy Photo and Video, we offer photography and videography services across Texas (including Austin, Dallas, Houston, and San Antonio).
+See portfolios of some of our work here.

 We absolutely love capturing special events which are deeply rooted in the cultural traditions which shape our Joy couples.
 We connect with the value of family and celebrate the cultural ties that help to lay the foundation of your future marriage.
 If you’d like to discuss how we can help capture the special parts of your tea ceremony or wedding day, reach out to us today.

 Need more tips?
 We found this handy checklist to help with building a timeline for a Vietnamese tea ceremony.

 [Photoshoot in the spotlight: Tiffany and Nhat in Dallas, Texas by Jillian.]

 The Joy Team